Arizona Social Work License Requirements

 Question: What kind of degree do I need to practice social work in Arizona?

-Answer: Social workers need a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) from a regionally accredited or CSWE-accredited to practice social work in Arizona.
+Answer: Social workers need a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) from a CSWE-accredited program (or one that meets equivalent standards) to practice social work in Arizona.

 1. US Census Bureau Quick Facts, Arizona: https://www.census.gov/quickfacts/fact/table/az/PST045217

 2. Bureau of Labor Statistics, May 2017 State Occupational Employment and Wage Estimates, Arizona: https://www.bls.gov/oes/current/oes_az.htm

 3. Projections Central, Long Term Occupational Projections: http://www.projectionscentral.com/Projections/LongTerm